 The Health Office assists a student with health issues, including illness, injury, medications, and medical conditions.
 The health office staff includes a credentialed school nurse and a health assistant.
-The health assistant is on site daily from 9:30-1:25.
+The health assistant is on site Tuesday through Friday from 8:30am - 2:30pm.
 The school nurse is on site approximately 2 days/week.

 Health Assistant: Jean Lee